Easter Island aka Rapa Nui

 Saddle up for a peaceful ride through eucalyptus forests, open grasslands, ending at the highest point on the island: the extinct Terevaka volcano.
 Arrive just in time to watch the sun dip into the Pacific.

 This horse back riding tour is truly unforgettable!
-The guides are amazing, the views of the island are absolutely stunning, and every moment feels like an movie.
-Whether you’re a seasoned rider or a first-timer, make sure your camera is ready—these are the kinds of memories you’ll want to relive again and again.
+The guides are amazing, the views of the island are absolutely stunning, and every moment feels like a movie.
+Whether you’re a seasoned rider or a first-timer, make sure your camera is ready, these are the kinds of memories you’ll want to relive again and again.

 Scuba Diving in Crystal-Clear Waters